 When a plan is confirmed, the Bankruptcy Code says that the debtor is discharged from any debt that arose before the date of confirmation.
 After the plan is confirmed, the debtor is required to make plan payments and is bound by the provisions of the plan of reorganization, and creditor are likewise bound by the provisions of the plan.
 Usually we re-write the debts of secured creditors and provide for payments of a portion of the debt of unsecured creditors.

 After the plan is confirmed, but before "substantial consummation" of a plan, the plan can be modified, subject to court approval.

 After a plan is confirmed the case is still subject to the court action.

 Once the case is fully administered the court enters a final decree, and we hope that the debtor lives happily ever after with its re-written debts.

-Sam Calvert, Attorney at Law offers Bankruptcy Solutions to clients across St. Cloud, Saint Joseph, Sartell, Sauk Rapids, Saint Stephen, Saint Cloud, Gilman, Rice, Holdingford, Stearns County, St. Joseph, Waite Park, Avon, Albany, Freeport, Richmond, Paynesville, Cold Spring, Roscoe, Rockville, Eden Valley, Watkins, Kimball, Fairhaven, South Haven, Annandale, Maple Lake, and Silver Creek, Minnesota.
+Sam Calvert, Attorney at Law offers Bankruptcy Solutions to clients across St. Cloud, Saint Joseph, Sartell, Sauk Rapids, Saint Stephen, Gilman, Rice, Holdingford, Stearns County, Waite Park, Avon, Albany, Freeport, Richmond, Paynesville, Cold Spring, Roscoe, Rockville, Eden Valley, Watkins, Kimball, Fairhaven, South Haven, Annandale, Maple Lake, Silver Creek, Clear Lake, Clearwater, Becker, Foley, Big Lake, Oak Park, Ronneby, Monticello, Litchfield, Cokato, Dassell, Willmar and Hutchinson, Minnesota.